-Entertaining the Houston Astros front office
+Entertaining the Astros front office

-George has a meeting with the Astros about the possibility of interleague play.
+George has a meeting with the Houston Astros about the possibility of interleague play.
 The Astros officials always call everyone a "bastard" or "son of a bitch" (George finds out "that's how they talk in the major leagues").
-Those terms get George and Jean-Paul in trouble: Jean-Paul gets kicked out of Elaine's apartment, where he had plans to stay before the New York Marathon, and Wilhelm (George's boss at the Yankees) catches George yelling into the phone while the Astros front office men are calling from their plane.
+Those terms get George and Jean-Paul in trouble: Jean-Paul gets kicked out of Elaine's apartment, where he had plans to stay before the New York Marathon, and Wilhelm (George's boss with the Yankees) catches George yelling into the phone while the Astros front office men are calling from their plane.
 From wikipedia:seinfeld characters and culture.

 How could you trade Buhner?